felipecarrillo100/rapidproxyserver/README.md

 ```

 * ogc.proxy.enabled: Enable the proxy
-* ogc.proxy.baseurl: The url where the proxy is listening
+* ogc.proxy.baseurl: The url entry point where the generic proxy is listening
-* ogc.proxy.baseurl3d: This implementation is for OGC 3D Tiles
+* ogc.proxy.baseurl3d: The urls entry point for OGC 3D Tiles proxy
 * ogc.proxy.cors.enabled: Set to true to enable CORS.
 This is required if yur web application is served from a different domain

 ## To use

 Simple install [rapidproxy](https://github.com/felipecarrillo100/rapidproxy) in your JavaScript project and create a proxy.
 Refer to the [rapidproxy](https://github.com/felipecarrillo100/rapidproxy) documentation for details.

+## Expected behaviour
+The server will create a proxy at the specified entry point.
+Make sure your client uses the same entry point.
+Client will send a request to the server.
+The server will act as a rever proxy forwarding the request to the real target.
+Any data provided by the remote target will be returned to the client.